You Might Qualify for VA Disability Benefits

 To get VA disability for Agent Orange exposure, we must prove the following:

-- Diagnosis of a medical condition associated with Agent Orange.
+- Current diagnosis of a medical condition associated with Agent Orange.

 We gather the evidence you need to prove you meet these criteria.

-If you served in Vietnam or the Korean DMZ during the Vietnam War era, the VA presumes exposure.
-If you served elsewhere during this time period, such as in Thailand, you may still be eligible for service connection.
+If you served elsewhere during this time period, you may still be eligible for service connection.
 The military used Agent Orange in other locations.
 We will examine your military service and determine if you might qualify.

-What health conditions does the VA associate with Agent Orange?
+What health conditions does VA associate with Agent Orange?